LetsEncrypt installation on your Linux web server

 Then run LetsEncrypt:

-The command will "tell" LetsEncrypt that you are using Apache, give your email, and so on in which you need certificates.
+The command will tell LetsEncrypt that you are using Apache, giving your email, and the domains where you need certificates.
 You can use any domain you want after the -d flag and the LetsEncrypt application will start the process automatically.

 For Nginx